webdados/lang-attribute-blocks/readme.txt

 Banner photo by [Hannah Wright](https://unsplash.com/@hannahwrightdesigner?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).

+== Features ==
+* Add “lang” and “dir” attributes on Group, Columns, and Cover WordPress Blocks
+* Show visual outline around blocks that have a language attribute set - For easy identification, only for Administrators and Editors and if enabled in Settings > Writting

 == Screenshots ==

 1. Using the block editor to add a language attribute to a Group block